Masala Herb

 Notes

-1. The Tandoori Paste makes a medium sized batch.
+2. The Tandoori Paste makes a medium-sized batch.

-2. Use how much ever needed to marinate chicken, vegetables, fish, seafood, soya or mushrooms and freeze the rest for another day.
+3. Use how much ever needed to marinate chicken, vegetables, fish, seafood, soy or mushrooms and freeze the rest for another day.

-3. If you can't get Chaat Masala for the paste, just leave it out as it is optional.
+4. If you can't get Chaat Masala for the paste, just leave it out as it is optional.
 Chaat Masala can give a very authentic Indian flavor to the Tandoori Paste.
+You can also use black salt as a substitute.

 Nutrition